knudmoeller/verbannte-buecher-extended/README.md

 ## Sources

-- **Original JSON Source**: The original JSON source is no longer available (they were part of an older incarnation of the project), except through archive.org: https://web.archive.org/web/20140502133750/http:/daten.berlin.de/datensaetze/liste-der-verbannten-bücher.
+- **Original JSON Source**: The original JSON source is no longer available (it was part of an older incarnation of the project), except through archive.org: https://web.archive.org/web/20140502133750/http:/daten.berlin.de/datensaetze/liste-der-verbannten-bücher.
   It is also included in this repository at [/data/reference/verbannte-buecher-ref.json](data/reference/verbannte-buecher-ref.json).
-  The original JSON has been published by Wolfgang Both under [CC BY 3.0 DE](https://creativecommons.org/licenses/by/3.0/de/).
+  The original JSON was published by Wolfgang Both under [CC BY 3.0 DE](https://creativecommons.org/licenses/by/3.0/de/).
 - **Coding Da Vinci Project**: There was a project at the first [Coding Da Vinci](https://codingdavinci.de) culture hackathon event, which integrated the original JSON data with data from the GND and built an